DgFutureLab/satoyama-konohana/README.md

 satoyama-konohana
 =================

 Satoyama-konohana is a command line tool for easily managing satoyama-networks.
-With this tools you can create sites and nodes, link
+In order to use this command line tool you need to have a  <a href="https://github.com/DgFutureLab/satoyama-api">satoyama-api</a> up and running.
+With these tools you can create sites and nodes.

 # Requirements
 1. Python 2.7